-Employees posting/communicating on behalf of a Town department or program, all applicable Town policies and procedures must be followed.
-Failure to comply with these guidelines and the Town's Code of Conduct is a serious matter and may result in disciplinary action.
-For questions regarding information contained in this document or concerning the use of digital channels in general, contact the Communications Specialist.
+Employees posting and/or communicating on behalf of a Town department or program, must follow all applicable Town policies and procedures.
+Failure to comply with these guidelines and the Town's Code of Conduct is a serious matter and may result in disciplinary action, up to and including dismissal.
+For questions regarding information contained in this schedule or concerning the use of digital channels in general, contact the Communications Specialist.

-Principles and procedures as outlined in the Town's Code of Conduct, Workplace Discrimination & Harassment Prevention, Electronic Mail and Computer Use policies also govern Council and employee's digital communications activities.
+Principles and procedures that govern Council and employee's digital communications activities and must be adhered to, include but are not restricted to: the Town's Code of Conduct, Workplace Discrimination Prevention & Workplace Violence and Harassment Prevention, Electronic Mail and Computer Use policies and the Public Engagement Charter.